 Investments in opportunistic real estate involve a high level of involvement from the fund manager to execute the project which will inevitably have subcontractors and other stakeholders that may impact the timing of completion, substantially affecting IRR.

 Opportunistic funds are higher risk than core or core-plus real estate which have expected returns in the 10% to 15% range, versus 15% to more than 20% for opportunistic strategies.
 Many opportunistic fund managers will seek large amounts of leverage to develop the project, but it is important for investors to recognize that these projects can inherently support less debt because of the lack of cash flows during the development phase.

 Emerging Manager Real Estate Funds

-Management of costs and operating expense are key and financial controls must be in place to sufficient track project cash flows.
-We prefer second- and third-tier cities with higher cap rates than the larger metropolitan areas.
+Management of costs and operating expense are key and financial controls must be in place to sufficiently track project cash flows.
+We prefer second and third-tier cities with higher cap rates than the larger metropolitan areas.